Synchronize files & folders between devices with SyncToy 2.1

 Now there is an easier way.
 SyncToy, a free PowerToy for Microsoft Windows, is an easy to use, highly customizable program that helps users to do the heavy lifting involved with the copying, moving, and synchronization of different directories.
 Most common operations can be performed with just a few clicks of the mouse, and additional customization is available without additional complexity.
 SyncToy can manage multiple sets of folders at the same time; it can combine files from two folders in one case, and mimic renames and deletes in another case.
 Unlike other applications, SyncToy actually keeps track of renames to files and will make sure those changes get carried over to the synchronized folder.

 I have used SyncToy over the years without any issues and recommend it to anyone who needs to synchronize files between devices.
-SyncToy runs on Windows XP, Windows Vista, Windows 7 and comes in both 32-bit and 64-bit versions.
-It can be download from Microsoft's SyncToy page.
+SyncToy runs on Windows XP, Windows Vista, Windows 7, Windows 8.1, Windows 10 and comes in 32-bit and 64-bit versions.
+For more information on SyncToy, follow the links below.

 Add comment